US surveillance powers set to temporarily expire

 “We’re not a rubberstamp for the House of Representatives,” Lee said.
 “We’re certainly not a rubber stamp for the Deep State.”

-One of the expiring provisions permits the FBI to obtain court orders to collect business records on subjects in national security investigations.
+The House legislation updates the three expiring surveillance provisions, including one that permits the FBI to obtain court orders to collect business records on subjects in national security investigations.
 Another, known as the “roving wiretap” provision, permits surveillance on subjects even after they’ve changed phones.
 The third allows agents to monitor subjects who don’t have ties to international terrorism organizations.

 The House legislation, passed Wednesday, is a compromise that reflects angst in both parties about the way the surveillance powers have been used, but also a reluctance to strip those powers from the government’s arsenal.
 Republicans and Democrats in the House broadly agreed that they did not want civil liberties sacrificed in efforts to thwart terrorism and other crimes.